aitoralmeida/c4a_data_repository/README.md

 * Tomcat 8
 * Apache Ant

-You need to provide ssh password to establish connection to the server and run some _sudo_ commands.
+You must provide a ssh password to establish connection to the server and run some _sudo_ commands.

-In some steps, application may ask some thinks such us ssl keys generation, d2rq mapping.tll file verification or rules verification.
+In some steps, application may ask some things such as ssl keys generation, d2rq mapping.tll file verification or rules verification.